2024 Solar Eclipse

 The precise alignment required for a total solar eclipse to cross over a specific region, such as Indiana, is a rare and awe-inspiring celestial coincidence.
 Despite total solar eclipses occurring approximately every eighteen months worldwide, they only occur about every 400 years in the same place.

-Indiana’s rural communities will face large crowds, traffic, and congestion, but we are also presented with an exciting opportunity to engage with locals and tourists.
-Planning early will allow community leaders to make the most of the total solar eclipse.
+Indiana’s rural communities were also presented with an exciting opportunity to engage with locals and tourists.
+Planning early allowed community leaders to make the most of the total solar eclipse.

-The 2024 Total Solar Eclipse Planning Toolkit is organized to provide background on the next total solar eclipse and resources to help you prepare yourself and your community for the anticipated excitement surrounding this event—both logistically and creatively.
+The 2024 Total Solar Eclipse Planning Toolkit was organized to provide background on the total solar eclipse and resources to help prepare communities for the anticipated excitement surrounding the event—both logistically and creatively.

 Browse resources from the guide